THE BYLAWS OF THE BALKAN HISTORY ASSOCIATION

 a) professors, associate professors and assistants;

-b) scholars from history institutes, archivists, curators, librarians and other professionals in the field of history;
+b) scholars in historical institutes, archivists, curators, librarians and other professionals in the field of history;

 c) PhD students, master’s students, students.